bkuhlmann/pragmater/README.md

 - Supports removing a pragma comment or multiple pragma comments from single or multiple source files.
 - Supports whitelist filtering.
 Defaults to any file.
 - Ensures duplicate pragma comments never exist.
-- Ensures pragma commments are always properly formatted.
+- Ensures pragma comments are always properly formatted.

 [![asciicast](https://asciinema.org/a/34038.png)](https://asciinema.org/a/34038)